After your solar is installed in Perth: a 30-day checklist

 - Log in to your Synergy account at synergy.net.au

-- Your billing page should show "export meter" or similar notation when the meter changeover has been processed
+- Your billing page should show an "export meter" notation, or similar, once the meter changeover has been processed

-- After changeover, your Synergy bills will show DEBS credits as negative line items (Super Off-Peak and/or Off-Peak credits)
+- After changeover, your Synergy bills will show DEBS credits as negative line items (peak and/or off-peak credits)

-If DEBS hasn't started after 4 weeks: Contact Synergy (not Western Power) and ask about the status of your export meter connection.
-This is sometimes a queue issue; Synergy can advise on the expected timeline.
+If DEBS hasn't started after a month or so, contact Synergy (not Western Power) and ask about the status of your export meter connection.
+This is sometimes a queue issue, and Synergy can advise on the expected timeline.

 If your billing cycle started recently, you may receive a partial bill or estimate covering the period before and during solar installation.
 This can look confusing.
 Key things to check:

-- Supply charge ($1.28/day approximately): unchanged by solar — you pay this regardless of how much you generate
+- Supply charge (around $1.19/day): unchanged by solar, you pay this regardless of how much you generate

-- Import charges (units at A1 rate 33.26c/kWh): should reduce once solar is generating and DEBS starts
+- Import charges (units at the A1 rate, 33.26c/kWh): should reduce once solar is generating and DEBS starts

 - DEBS credit line items: appear as negative values once export metering is active

-- Off-Peak credit: 2c/kWh for exports at other times
+- Off-peak credit: 2c/kWh for exports at other times, including 9am-3pm

-If you're billed for full A1 consumption with no DEBS credits and it's been more than 4 weeks since installation, follow up with Synergy.
+If you're billed for full A1 consumption with no DEBS credits and it's been more than a month since installation, follow up with Synergy.

 After your first full fortnight of data, note your: